 Halfway House or Therapeutic Community Aftercare Methods

-A half way house or therapeutic community is a place that an individual can go after treatment where they are able to work, pay rent and live in a drug-free group.
-Most half way houses have strict rules for clients, drug testing and is a transitional living situation.
+A halfway house or therapeutic community is a place that an individual can go after treatment where they are able to work, pay rent and live in a drug-free group.
+Most halfway houses have strict rules for clients, drug testing and are a transitional living situation.
 Programs are used with halfway houses or therapeutic communities to re-integrate the individual into society.
 These places are usually operated by faith or community groups.
-There are also some state run half way houses for probation and parole residents.
-Some skills taught through living in this type of community are keeping a clean living space, properly paying bills and fines and living in a drug free group operating in society with a job and without the use of drugs or alcohol.
-For those with children half way houses or therapeutic communities exist that help with parenting skills in a supervised setting.
+There are also some state-run halfway houses for probation and parole residents.
+Some skills taught through living in this type of community are keeping a clean living space, properly paying bills and fines and living in a drug-free group operating in a society with a job and without the use of drugs or alcohol.
+For those with children halfway houses or therapeutic communities exist that help with parenting skills in a supervised setting.

-The National Criminal Justice Reference states that over 1 million arrests where for drug related crimes.
+The National Criminal Justice Reference states that over 1 million arrests were for drug-related crimes.
 In addition to this, an average of 80% of individuals arrested tested positive for drugs.
-Many states have implemented treatment programs within the prison walls and require drug rehab aftercare as term of parole or probation.
+Many states have implemented treatment programs within the prison walls and require drug rehab aftercare as a term of parole or probation.
 This often requires former inmates to attend therapy a few hours a week and also volunteer in the community on betterment and service projects.
-Statistically, especially in the state of California this has proven to be successful with inmates.
+Statistically, especially in the state of California, this has proven to be successful with inmates.
 Often inmates will have to do aftercare services for one year after their release.

 Top Five Things An Aftercare Program Should Provide